Dimethylzinc: Uses

 Dimethylzinc has been of great importance in the synthesis of organic compounds.
 It was used for a long time to introduce methyl groups into organic molecules or to synthesize organometallic compounds containing methyl groups.
-Grignard reagents, (organo-magnesium compounds), which are easier to handle and less flammable replaced organo-zinc compounds in most laboratory syntheses.
+Grignard reagents, (organo-magnesium compounds), which are easier to handle and less flammable, replaced organo-zinc compounds in most laboratory syntheses.
 Due to differences in reactivity (as well as in reaction byproducts) between organo-zinc compounds and Grignard reagents, organo-zinc compounds may be preferred in some syntheses.

 Its high vapor pressure has led to extensive uses in the production of semiconductors, e.g. metalorganic chemical vapor deposition (MOCVD) for the preparation of wide band gap II–VI semiconducting films (e.g. ZnO, ZnS, ZnSe, ZnTe, Cd_{x}Hg_{1−x}Te) and as p-dopant precursors for III–V semiconductors (e.g. AlN, AlP, Al_{x}Ga_{1−x}As, GaAs, InP), which have many electronic and photonic applications.

-It is used as an accelerator in rubber vulcanization, a fungicide, and a methylating agent in methyltitanium trichloride.
+It is used as an accelerator in rubber vulcanization, as a fungicide, and as a methylating agent in methyltitanium trichloride.